Billwilliams1952/PiCameraApp/README.md

 PiCameraApp: A graphical user interface (GUI) for the Picamera library written in Python using Tkinter / ttk.

+# IN WORK WITH.
+DO NOT DOWNLOAD AT THIS TIME

 ## Motivation

 While developing a camera interface to a 32x32 RGB matrix, I was constantly programming the Picamera in code to test options.
 I decided to develop a GUI that provides an interface to all of the Picamera's API.
 Since I haven't done much GUI programming in Linux, I used the Tkinter API.